flatironinstitute/kachery-cloud/doc/create_kachery_zone.md

 * In settings, add the following domains: `kachery-zone-example.vercel.app`, `localhost`
 * Copy the reCAPTCHA keys (site key and secret key) and store in a secure location

-## Set up a GitHub client ID for OAuth
+## Set up a GitHub client for OAuth

 [What is OAuth?](./what_is_oauth.md)